-Lump sum

-It is a single sum of money paid to the project upon completion of pre-defined terms of agreement on deliverables and/or outputs.
+Lump sum It is a single sum of money paid to the project upon completion of pre-defined terms of agreement on deliverables and/or outputs.
 Lump sums involve approximations of costs established based on fair, equitable and verifiable calculation methods.
 It is one of the simplified cost options.

-Main Urban Authority (MUA) The Main Urban Authority is the main entity responsible for the overall project implementation and management.
+Main UrbanThe Main Urban Authority is the main entity responsible for the overall projectAuthority (MUA)implementation and management.
 It bears the entire financial and juridical responsibility vis-à-vis the Entrusted Entity.